 Who can join AFSA?

-Active-duty Foreign Service personnel at the Department of State, U.S. Agency for International Development, Foreign Commercial Service, Foreign Agricultural Service and the International Broadcasting Bureau are eligible for Active-Duty Membership.
+Active-duty Foreign Service personnel at the Department of State, U.S. Agency for International Development, Foreign Commercial Service, Foreign Agricultural Service, Animal & Plant Health Inspection Service and the Broadcasting Board of Governors are eligible for Active-Duty Membership.
 Retiree Membership is open to all Foreign Service retirees, surviving spouses and other federal retirees who served overseas in a diplomatic capacity.
 Anyone interested in foreign affairs is welcome to join AFSA as an Associate Member.

 Do I have to be a tenured member to join AFSA?

 No, AFSA welcomes all incoming Foreign Service personnel as regular, voting members of the association.

 AFSA is the exclusive representative of the bargaining unit, which encompasses all Foreign Service employees of State, USAID, FCS, FAS, APHIS and BBG, as defined by the 1980 Foreign Service Act, with the following exceptions.
 Employees currently serving in positions designated as "management officials" or "confidential employees are excluded from the bargaining unit, as are employees engaged in personnel work (in other than a purely clerical capacity) and those assigned to carry out functions of the Office of the Inspector General.
 In practical terms, this means that those excluded are Foreign Service members serving as chief of mission, deputy chief of mission, management counselors or management officers, human resources officers, Regional Security Officers and Office Management Specialists who work in the front office or for a management counselor.
 However, there may be exceptions to these guidelines, so members should contact AFSA headquarters if questions arise as to whether a specific employee is in the bargaining unit.
 In addition, please bear in mind that non-bargaining unit employees can still be regular AFSA members.